vamise/streampay-point-of-sale/README.md

 ## Getting Involved

-FYFY Pay is an open standard to facilitate commerce on Solana.
+StreamPay is an open standard to facilitate commerce on Solana.
 We are looking for more contributors to help develop the ecosystem.
 Here are a few ideas if you're looking to get involved.

 ### eCommerce Platform Integrations
-To get as many merchants accepting payments on Solana as possible we need to provide easy ways to set up Fyfy Pay on all eCommerce platforms.
+To get as many merchants accepting payments on Solana as possible we need to provide easy ways to set up StreamPay on all eCommerce platforms.

 Solana Labs has started a reference implementation for Shopify which you can see [here](https://github.com/vamise/fyfy-pay/blob/master/SPEC.md#memoblob/shopify/shopify) to get a sense of how this might work.